 - How much oxygen is left in the tank

-- When you have an appointment with the doctor
+- When you have an appointment with the health care provider

-- As your child improves, the doctor may decrease the amount of oxygen he or she receives.
+- As your child improves, the provider may decrease the amount of oxygen he or she receives.

-- Your doctor will tell you when you can wean your child from the oxygen.
-Do not take your child completely off oxygen until your doctor tells you to do so.
+- Your provider will tell you when you can wean your child from the oxygen.
+Do not take your child completely off oxygen until you are told to do so.

-- Your child may become irritable, less active, tired and have a poor appetite until his or her body gets used to the lower level of oxygen.
-If your child has trouble breathing during this time (labored, nasal flaring, color changes, etc.), put the cannula back under the nose or increase the oxygen to where it was before and call the doctor.
+- Your child may become grouchy, less active, tired, and have a poor appetite until his or her body gets used to the lower level of oxygen.
+If your child has trouble breathing during this time (labored, nasal flaring, color changes, etc.), put the cannula back under the nose or increase the oxygen to where it was before and call the health care provider.

 - No smoking is allowed in the house or car with a child on oxygen.
 Smoke can cause the child to have more trouble breathing.

-- No open flames are allowed within 10 feet of a child on oxygen (for example, matches, cigarette lighters, space heaters, pilot lights, fireplaces or candles).
+- No open flames are allowed within 10 feet of a child on oxygen.
+This includes matches, cigarette lighters, space heaters, pilot lights, fireplaces, or candles.
 Oxygen makes fire burn hotter and faster.
 A small hot ash or spark can quickly become a blazing fire.